kxiser/coolLabs.io/about/README.md

 <br/>

-- No hard to understand privacy policies - every application have a simple detailed list of collected information.
+- No hard to understand privacy policies.
+  - If we collect or store any information about you, it is written down in our [docs](/docs/) section.
-- Not backed by any big companies - we are a bootstrapped company.
+- Not backed by any big companies.
+  - We are a bootstrapped company.
 - Not selling & sending any of your data to other companies or servers.
+  - We are not connected to any external services.

 <br/>